MISSION STATEMENT OF SAINT HELENA SCHOOL

 Harassment and/or Bullying

-Any threatening, harassing, or violent acts by children or parents would constitute ground for immediate dismissal of the child.
-In the case of children, we will investigate all such incidents promptly and confidentially.
+Any threatening, harassing, or violent acts by students or parents would constitute ground for immediate dismissal of the student.
+In the case of student, we will investigate all such incidents promptly and confidentially.

 Suspension